|

 Havdalah, (separation) service which marks the

 departure of the holy day of rest.
+Jewish

-Proverb "I ask not for a lighter burden, but for
+Proverb"I ask not for a lighter burden, but for

 broader shoulders."